faceyspacey/react-universal-component/README.md

 - `alwaysDelay` is a boolean you can set to true (*default: false*) to guarantee the `minDelay` is always used (i.e. even when components cached from previous imports and therefore synchronously and instantly required).
 This can be useful for guaranteeing animations operate as you want without having to wire up other components to perform the task. *Note: this only applies to the client when your `UniversalComponent` uses dynamic expressions to switch between multiple components.*

 - `loadingTransition` when set to `false` allows you to keep showing the current component when the `loading` component would otherwise show during transitions from one component to the next.
+- `ignoreBabelRename` is by default set to `false` which allows the plugin to attempt and name the dynamically imported chunk (replacing `/` with `-`).
+In more advanced scenarios where more granular control is required over the webpack chunk name, you should set this to `true` in addition to providing a function to `chunkName` to control chunk naming.

 ## What makes Universal Rendering so painful